Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: METHODS

 with $c_I \equiv 3.0$ appealing to Pukelheim's three-sigma rule~\citemeth{Pukelsheim:1994}.
 In accordance with the assumptions leading to Eq.~\eqref{eq:modelreality}, the variance in the denominator of Eq.~\eqref{eq:IMi} is a sum of independent squared errors.
 Generalizations of these assumptions are straightforward if additional information on error covariances or possible inaccuracies in our error model would become available.

 An important strength of the history matching is that we can proceed iteratively, excluding regions of input space by imposing cutoffs on implausibility measures that can include \textit{additional} observables $z_i$ and corresponding model outputs $M_i$ with possibly refined emulators as the parameter volume is reduced.
+The history matching process is designed to be independent of the order in which observables are included, as is discussed in~\citemeth{Vernon:2010-2}.
+This is an important feature as it allows for efficient choices regarding such orderings.
 The iterative history matching proceeds in waves according to a straightforward strategy that can be summarized as follows: \begin{enumerate} \item At wave $j$: Evaluate a set of model runs over the current NI volume $\mathcal{Q}_j$ using a space-filling design of sample values for the parameter inputs $\theta$.
 Choose a rejection strategy based on implausibility measures for a set $\mathcal{Z}_j$ of informative observables. \item Construct or refine emulators for the model predictions across $\mathcal{Q}_j$. \item The implausibility measures are then calculated over $\mathcal{Q}_j$ using the emulators, and implausibility cutoffs are imposed.
 This defines a new, smaller non-implausible volume $\mathcal{Q}_{j+1}$ which should satisfy $\mathcal{Q}_{j+1} \subset \mathcal{Q}_{j}$. \item Unless (a) computational resources are exhausted, or (b) all considered points in the parameter space are deemed implausible, we may include additional informative observables in the considered set $\mathcal{Z}_{j+1}$, and return to step 1.